congtung10t2/gpstracker/README.md

 # gpstracker
-tracking gps on real life
+tracking gps on real life using  Firebase and Core Data/MapKit + SwiftUI